Mufasa: The Lion King (soundtrack)

 The 2024 American musical drama film Mufasa: The Lion King has original songs written by Lin-Manuel Miranda and a score composed by Dave Metzger.
 The film's soundtrack album features seven songs and was released on December 13, 2024, through Walt Disney Records; a deluxe edition released on the same day includes the score and instrumental tracks.
 Metzger's score was also released on December 20, 2024, as its own digital album.
-The film is a prequel and sequel to The Lion King (2019), a photorealistically animated remake of The Lion King (1994); Miranda collaborated on the songs with South African composer Lebo M, who was involved with the 1994 film.
+The film is a prequel to The Lion King (2019), a photorealistically animated remake of The Lion King (1994); Miranda collaborated on the songs with South African composer Lebo M, who was involved with the 1994 film.
 Production on the album was handled by Miranda, Mark Mancina, and Tom MacDougall.

 The soundtrack features vocal contributions from the South African Gospel Choir, who also sing in Swahili and Zulu.
 A brief version of "Hakuna Matata", by Billy Eichner and Seth Rogen voicing Timon and Pumbaa, appears in the film but is not included on the album.
 The soundtrack album was also released on the same day with songs translated into French, German, Castilian Spanish, Latin American Spanish, Italian, Polish, Finnish, Swedish, Norwegian, Danish, Portuguese, Brazilian Portuguese, Egyptian Arabic, Hebrew, Hindi, Kazakh, Korean, Mandarin Chinese, Dutch, Flemish Dutch, Russian, Tamil, Telugu, Thai, and Vietnamese, as well as a Japanese version a week later.